 It appears that all of Wilmington is dedicated to preservation as you cruise through this pretty little town with its historic buildings and dedication to the past.
 Be sure to visit its many antique stores in the historic downtown area.

 Nearby, Kankakee River State Park provides anglers with great fishing opportunities such as bass, catfish, northern pike and walleye.
 The Park also provides numerous hiking trails, horseback riding, and camping.

 Another opportunity for wildlife adventurers is the Mildewin National Tallgrass Prairie.
 Created from more than 19,000 acres and once used by the U. S. Army as the Joliet Arsenal, the land has been returned to the U.S. Department of Agriculture Forest Service to conserve the environment and wildlife.
 Today it provides numerous hiking trails, wildlife view and limited hunting opportunities on this land being returned to Mother Nature.

-Having had a fine time in Wilmington, head on down Route 66 thru the old coal mining communities of Braidwood, Braceville and Gardner.
+Having had a fine time in Wilmington, head on down Route 66 through the old coal mining communities of Braidwood, Braceville, and Gardner.